Recon419A/CIERA/Wireless Printer Configuration.md

 4. Wait briefly for the option to appear, then click `The printer that I want isn’t listed.`
 5. Select `Add a printer using a TCP/IP address or hostname` and click next
 6. Type in 129.105.79.70 for the color printer, or 129.105.79.250 for the black and white printer in the field called `Hostname or IP Address`, then click next
-7. Installation should now proceed
+7. Installation should now proceed - please wait for Windows to complete it.
+8. The printer should now be set up.
+You may optionally print a test page to verify that this is the case.

 ## macOS
 1. Go to `System Preferences`